 Introduction to controls, thermal physics, and equipment for air-conditioning system installation and servicing.

 Hands-on experience with introduction to controls, thermal physics, and equipment for air-conditioning system installation and servicing.
-Must have required hand tools of the trade and must be enrolled in the Basic Refrigeration I course.

 |ENGL& 101||English Composition I||5|